pulpitaro/pulpitaro/README.md

 Here are some ideas to get I started:

-- 🔭 I’m currently working on RTX 3060 and I5-12600K
+- 🔭 I’m currently working on J3355 SoC
 - 🌱 I’m currently learning vocals
 - 👯 I’m looking to collaborate on drinking bear
 - 🤔 I’m looking for help with
-- 💬 Ask me about my dick's long
+- 💬  Ask me about my pipeline's long (it is what it should be)
 - 📫 How to reach me: Just knock on the door
 - 😄 Pronouns: pulpit/aro
-- ⚡ Fun fact:
+- ⚡ Fun fact: I have a fun from the facts
 -->